 Step 1 Click Cisco.com.

 If the network or user credentials are not configured, the Network Configuration dialog box appears.
-Else the Select Updates dialog box appears.
+If they are configured, the Select Updates dialog box appears.
 If you need to configure the network, go to Step 2.
-Else, go to Step 3.
-Step 2 In the Network Configuration dialog box, do the following: a.
+If you do not need to configure the network, go to Step 3.

+- Step 2 In the Network Configuration dialog box, do the following: - a.
 Enter the IP addresses to configure the network.
-To know more about configuring network, go to "Configuring Network" section on page 3-5 b.
+For more information about configuring the network, go to the "Configuring a Network" section on page 3-5. - b.
 In the User Name field, enter the cisco.com username.
-The maximum limit is 45 characters. c.
+The maximum limit is 45 characters. - c.
 In the Password field, enter the cisco.com password.
-The maximum limit is 45 characters.
-Step 3 In the Select Updates dialog box that displays, select the required version of the ISO image.
-Step 4 Click OK .
+The maximum limit is 45 characters. - Step 3 In the Select Updates dialog box that is displayed, select the required version of the ISO image. - Step 4 Click OK.